Motor Oil Hellas: Subsidiaries and affiliates

+In January 2025, the company acquired a 94.44% stake in waste-management company Helector from Ellaktor through its subsidiary Manetial Limited.
+In May 2026, MOH subsidiary Ireon Investments bought 60% of the shares in waste-management company ENACT.

 Ownership

 Motor Oil's majority shareholder is two holding companies (Petroventure and Motor Oil Limited with 40.97%), that belongs to the prominent Greek family of Vardinogiannis, the rest of its shares are available to the public through a float on the Athens and the London Stock Exchange.